 This accommodation is located in:

-Katavi National Park is a remote area of unspoilt nature.
-Forming part of the new “Western Safari Circuit”, this undiscovered wilderness is awash with plains game and over 400 species of birds.
+Forming part of Tanzania’s ‘Western Safari Circuit’, Katavi National Park is a remote area of unspoilt nature.
+This undiscovered wilderness is awash with plains game and over 400 species of birds.
 Its isolated location results in low visitor numbers, making it ideal for watching wildlife in peace and solitude.

 Where: Western Tanzania